 Some fibers, such as merino wool, are thermostatic.
 That means they regulate heat.
 Air pockets in the fiber keep you warm but allow your feet to breathe.
 Thus keeping your feet and toes at an optimal temperature.
-You won’t need to layer your socks, like some hikers, to regulate the heat level.
+You won’t need to layer, like some hikers, to regulate the heat level.

 Of course, if you go with self-heating electric socks, you will be able to adjust the temperature easily.
-For people with circulatory issues or conditions such as hypothyroidism, these types of winter socks may be a great option since you won’t need to rely on your body’s ability to generate heat.
+For people with circulatory issues or conditions such as hypothyroidism, this type may be a great option since you won’t need to rely on your body’s ability to generate heat.

-Good hiking socks wick moisture away from your feet and toes.
+Good socks for hiking will wick moisture away from your feet and toes.
 The way this works is through a process called capillary action.
-The socks don’t absorb moisture; they allow it to travel via tiny conduits along the fabric and away from your skin.
+They shouldn’t absorb moisture; they allow it to travel via tiny conduits along the fabric and away from your skin.
 Once the moisture reaches the outer layers of the sock, it evaporates, keeping you dry.